 We use only positive reinforcement training strategies with our dogs.
 This means we give praise and treats when the dogs display desirable behaviors, making them more likely to repeat those behaviors.

-We wait to spay/neuter until 1 year of age in order to determine if a puppy is going to enter our breeding program.
-This is why we require all pet dogs in volunteers’ homes to be spayed/neutered.
+We wait to spay/neuter until 14-16 months of age in order to determine if a puppy is going to enter our breeding program.
 Unspayed female dogs typically go into heat 1-2 times a year, starting sometime between 6 months and 1 year of age.
 During this time, you may want to have her wear a protective liner.

 Are program dogs allowed to travel with me?